WhaleJ84/config_displays/README.md

 ### *"The program is showing outputs I don't have; why is this?"*

 That is due to xrandr's output and not from my script and I have no idea why it does that.
 Regardless, no resolutions will display under those outputs and the script will exit shortly after.

+### *"The program is showing resolutions that doesn't work; why is that?"*

+Again, that is also due to xrandr.
+I have tried to negate this by adding the aspect ratio function but futher down the line I will try to remove resolutions that outright don't work.
+When I tried those resolutions on my machine, xrandr didn't do anything anyway.

 ### *"I've noticed a bug or have some improvements to your code, what should I do?"*